Aerosol —Aerosols are minute particles, such as mist, fog or smoke, suspended in the atmosphere.

 Stalagmites — Deposits of precipitated calcite that form elongate, vertical projections on the cave floor.
 The word derives from the Greek stalagmos meaning 'dripped off'.
 Some people find it difficult to remember the difference between a stalactite and a stalagmite.
 It might help to remember that a 'stalagmite' forms on the ground and that ' -mites' might reach up to the '-tites'.

-Structure — There are several definitions, but in Limestone Landscapes this refers to the folds and faults in rocks that have been by caused Earth movements.
+Structure — There are several definitions, but in this context structure refers to the folds and faults in rocks that have been caused by Earth movements.

 Subpolar — Latitudes of the Earth adjacent to the Arctic and Antarctic circle.